will-f-dean-36/matlabx/README.md

 Near-term directions include:

-- First-class ImageAxes overlay system with defaults such as box, point, line, and polygon overlays
+- Continued maturation of the ImageAxes overlay system, including more default overlay types such as polygon/patch overlays
-- A clean public pattern for custom overlay subclasses
+- A clearer public pattern and examples for custom overlay subclasses
 - Tool-contributed context menus and help docs with less hardcoding over time
 - More custom UI containers, controls, and layout managers
 - A customizable data-plotting axes component with the same pluggable tool model as `ImageAxes`
-- More example apps built from the reusable UI pieces
+- More example apps built from the reusable UI pieces, including continued refinement of `PointClusterTuner`
 - More image-analysis functions for processing, measurement, masks, ROIs, and workflows around `Image5D`
+- More point-detection, clustering, and post-clustering cleanup workflows once the tuning model settles
 - Serialization/restoration of ImageAxes view and display state
 - More polish around setup, documentation, demos, and compatibility checks